DivanteLtd/next/packages/core/docs/commercetools/api-client.md

 ### `getProduct`

 Method responsible for fetching single or multiple products from commercetools GraphQL API.
-It accepts configuration object with following parameters:
+It accepts configuration object with following properties:

 - `query` (optional) - alternative GraphQL query.
 Please keep in mind that modifying this property can break helper functions.
   <details>
   <summary>See default query</summary>
   <p>
   ```
   fragment Images on ProductVariant {
     images {